 The internet is built for convenience.
 People no longer have to commute to the same building for work every day.
 Employees can log in remotely from virtually anywhere on the globe and work successfully.
 This means that anyone has the opportunity to make a steady income from wherever they are.
-All you need is an internet connection, a computer, and an idea of how to pursue your new small business.
+All you need is an internet connection, a computer and an idea of how to pursue your new small business.
+So, what’s the best business to start?
 Check out our top money making small business ideas below.

 1. Proofreading Services

-If you love to correct grammar and punctuation, being a proofreader may be your calling.
+If you love to correct grammar and punctuation, offering proofreading may be a great new business to start.
 Perks can include working from home and setting your own hours.
 Startup costs are generally low.
 You’ll typically need a computer, grammar style guides (such as the latest AP Stylebook and Chicago Manual of Style) and perhaps certain software programs used by your clients.
 You can promote your service on sites like Upwork, LinkedIn, and other places where prospective clients may look.